Are You Ready to go Off-Roading?

 What is rock crawling and why has it become so popular?

-Always familiarize yourself with the off-road trail before going on a run of more than 10 minutes.
+RESEARCH and FAMILAIRIZE: Get to know the off-road trail before going on a run of more than 10 minutes.
 Most states have maps available online of their state and federal land that have open trails for vehicles.
 Note that some maps are for walking/hiking only or mountain bikes.